uspki/policies/certificate-policy.md

 ### 5.7.2 Recovery Procedures if Computing resources, software, and/or data are corrupted
-When computing resources, software, and/or data are corrupted, CAs operating under this policy SHALL respond as follows:
+When computing resources, software, and/or data are corrupted, CAs operating under this policy shall respond as follows:

 - Before returning to operation, ensure that the system’s integrity has been restored.
--	If the CA signature keys are not destroyed, CA operation SHALL be reestablished, giving priority to the ability to generate certificate status information within the CRL issuance schedule.
+-	If the CA signature keys are not destroyed, CA operation shall be reestablished, giving priority to the ability to generate certificate status information within the CRL issuance schedule.
-- If the CA signature keys are destroyed, CA operation SHALL be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.
+- If the CA signature keys are destroyed, CA operation shall be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.

 ### 5.7.3 Recovery Procedures after Key Compromise
-In the event of a CA private key compromise, the following operations MUST be performed.
+In the event of a CA private key compromise, the following operations shall be performed.

-- The FPKI Policy Authority SHALL be immediately informed, as well as any superior CAs and any entities known to be distributing the CA certificate.
+- The FPKI Policy Authority shall be immediately informed, as well as any superior CAs and any entities known to be distributing the CA certificate.
--	The CA MUST generate new keys.
+-	The CA shall generate new keys.
-- The superior CA must be revoke the subordinate CA certificate within seven (7) days.
+- The superior CA shall be revoke the subordinate CA certificate within seven (7) days.
-- All subscriber certificates MUST be revoked within twenty-four (24) hours.
+- All subscriber certificates shall be revoked within twenty-four (24) hours.

-If the CA distributed the private key in a Trusted Certificate, the CA SHALL perform the following operations:
+If the CA distributed the private key in a Trusted Certificate, the CA shall perform the following operations:

 -	Generate a new Trusted Certificate.
 -	Securely distribute the new Trusted Certificate